 macOS Mojave freezes and is unresponsive?
 Try these tips

 The last thing you want is for a new operating system to make it difficult or temporarily impossible to use.
-In this article, we outline several solutions to the problem of macOS Mojave freezes and it freezing either during or immediately after an update.
+In this article, we outline several solutions to the problem of macOS Mojave freezing either during or immediately after an update.

-Even with a new macOS on the horizon - macOS 10.15 Catalina - many people are still using systems older than Mojave, so an update could still cause these freezing and unresponsive problems.
-If Apple has fixed them with more recent updates and patches the problem should be solved, although that will also depend on the age of your Mac.
+Even with a new macOS on the horizon — macOS Ventura — many people are still using systems older than Mojave, so an update could still cause these freezing and unresponsive problems.
+Apple has fixed them with more recent updates and patches, so the problem should be solved, although that will also depend on the age of your Mac.

 macOS Mojave freezes: how to fix it?